Siphon880gh/ai-local-transcribe/README.md

 Can work with Mac:
 - It uses the small Whisper model for fast performance on M1 chips.
-- Batch mode can transcribe iPhone voice memos you’ve AirDropped into text.
+- Batch mode can transcribe iPhone voice memos you’ve AirDropped.

 ## Setup